grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 A second later the detonation rumbled through the hull of the _Prospect_.

 Percy smiled.
 "Nice work Cassandra!
-I don't think they will risk another torpedo on us in these waters.
+They may not risk another torpedo on us in these waters.
 They wasted two already, and those things are expensive."

 "Great," Gregory smirked, "So they'll just go back to trying to ram us."

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)

-Percy ignored Gregory.
-"Cassandra, the next task is to find the _Gnat_ and figure out what Hemi is doing.
+"Cassandra, the next task is to find the _Gnat_ and figure out what Hemi is doing," Percy said.

-"Right, Captain Percy."
+"Right."

-"And don't forget to track those pursuing us at the same time.
+"And don't forget to track the _Grackle_ at the same time.
 What's the range?"

 "2.3 nautical miles.
 And they are increasing speed now."

+[//]: # (----- 2k words from last edit point -----)

 "They're trying to close on us.
 You might be right Gregory."
 Percy glanced at the battery gauges.
 They were moving fast enough at ten knots that she could almost see the batteries draining.
 Those gauges had passed into the hatched red zone.
 They only had a matter of 20 minutes or so of battery remaining.
 Then they would be forced to remain stationary or surface --- either was they would be an easy target for a final ramming.